Nenotriple/sd-webui-user-selector/README.md

 For more information on command line arguments that can be used in this .bat file, please refer to this wiki page.
 [https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings#all-command-line-arguments)

+# How to use

+Simply place the webui-user-selector.bat file in the "stable-diffusion-webui" folder and double click it.

+*(There's no need to replace the original webui-user.bat file)*

-# How to Edit/Add/Remove Options
+# Edit/Add/Remove Options

 **Understanding the .bat File**